7 Best Merrell Running Shoes in 2025

 What makes it the best?

-Through extensive runs, we've determined that the Agility Peak 5 stands out as the most suitable for diverse trails among Merrell running shoes.
-Boasting a substantial almost 40-mm stack in our lab, it provides exceptional comfort by absorbing much of the landing impact.
+Through extensive runs, we've determined that the Agility Peak 5 stands out as the best Merrell running shoe.
+Boasting a substantial, almost 40-mm stack in our lab, it provides exceptional comfort by absorbing much of the landing impact.
 Its trusty Vibram Megagrip outsole, with strategically positioned lugs, serves as our traction and defense against various elements encountered on the trails.

 Impressively, the AP5 demonstrates outstanding grip across a range of terrains, thanks to its widely spaced 4.5-mm Traction Lugs, making it suitable for even the most technical conditions.
 Following intensive testing against our unforgiving Dremel, the Vibram Megagrip rubber exhibits durability, showing minimal indentation compared to the average.